Damien Harris Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Matchup vs. Buffalo

-- Over his six career matchups against the Bills, Harris averaged 52.7 rushing yards per game, 7.8 fewer yards than his over/under in Saturday's game.
+- In his six career matchups against the Bills, Harris averaged 52.7 rushing yards per game, 3.8 fewer yards than his over/under in Saturday's game.

-- Harris has had a rushing touchdown in three matchups versus the Bills, and had multiple TDs in one of those games.
+- Harris, in six matchups against the Bills, has run for a TD three times (including multiple scores in one game).

-- Harris will go up against a Bills squad that allows 109.8 rushing yards per game and is the NFL's 14th-ranked rush defense.
+- Allowing 109.8 rushing yards per game, the Bills have the 14th-ranked run defense in the NFL.

 Recent Performances

-- In last week's matchup with the Dolphins, Harris picked up 37 yards on 11 carries, while scoring one touchdown.
+- Harris put together a 37-yard rushing performance in last week's matchup with the Dolphins, carrying the ball 11 times, while scoring one touchdown.

-- Harris has totaled 175 rushing yards on 38 carries (58.3 yards per game) with six touchdowns during his last three games.
+- Over his last three games, Harris has run for 175 yards on 38 carries (58.3 ypg), with six rushing touchdowns.

 Harris' New England Teammates